 Cybercriminals are focusing malicious attacks on privileged access and secrets management infrastructure more than ever.
-Specifically, they’re targeting immature cloud identity governance systems and lax security in DevOps processes.
+Specifically, they’re targeting immature cloud identity governance systems and lax security in DevOps processes that don’t follow a Zero Trust Framework.
 These trends shouldn’t come as a surprise, given the new, complex and fast-evolving world of multiple cloud platforms and apps.
 Security strategies and technologies are catching up, but the explosion in ransomware attacks in recent months tells us that we still have a long way to go to address existing IT security vulnerabilities.

 What exactly is the way forward?

 There’s growing consensus that Zero Trust will be the future state for security infrastructure.
 It’s been widely adopted in the US by the DoD, the banking sector, the healthcare sector.
 Global expansion is well underway and accelerating in EMEA, APAC, and beyond.
 There are also multiple formulaic working groups—the NIST Framework being the most prominent—that are pushing to optimize and advance the concept.
 We’re also likely to see zero trust grow to become the standard security model moving forward because it’s based on a strategy, not just more technology.

 Zero Trust is not a new concept, but it’s become foundational to IT security in the cloud era where conventional security technologies and techniques—firewalls, VPNs, etc.—are no longer effective at securing devices, data and IT resources.
 Zero Trust strategies enable organizations to pivot away from conventional ringfencing approach, and proceed with a framework where no individual, no device, no application, no thing can be trusted as secure.
 Essentially, security measures become organized around digital identity and access management, privileges and permissions.
 Looking at the current state of zero trust, the approach is coalescing around a handful of technology elements:

 - Software defined perimeter